realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 - Recursion can proceed without cost.
 - Termination is unspecified.

 Formal infinity is a property of abstraction.

 Empirical persistence is not.

+---

-## 4.2 Infinity as Diagnostic Signal
+## 4.2 Infinity as Boundary Mismatch Signal

-When an empirical model predicts:
+When a model predicts:

 - Infinite growth
 - Infinite acceleration
 - Infinite precision
 - Infinite regress
 - Infinite optimization
 - Infinite oscillation without damping

-within a system that is materially bounded, time-bound, or energy-limited, and does so without specifying a bounding mechanism, this signals likely unscoped constraint.
+within a materially bounded, time-bound, or energy-limited system, and no bounding mechanism is specified, this signals a **boundary mismatch between abstraction and empirical constraint**.

-The heuristic does **not** assert that infinities are impossible in mathematics.
-It asserts that persistent, physically instantiated systems do not sustain unbounded trajectories without interacting limits.

-Infinity in such contexts is not automatically false.
+Infinity here is not automatically false.

 It is a structural warning flag.

+---

 ## 4.3 The Constraint Principle

-All persistent systems operate under constraints.
-Persistence requires:
+Persistent systems require:

 - Rate limits
 - Resource ceilings
 - Friction or dissipation
 - Damping mechanisms
 - Resolution limits
 - Termination conditions
 - Regime transitions

-If a trajectory is modeled as unbounded while the system is finite-energy and time-bound, then at least one of the following holds:
+If a trajectory is modeled as unbounded while the system is finite-energy and time-bound, at least one of the following may hold:

 1. The model exceeds its valid scale.
 2. A constraint has been abstracted away.
 3. The variable is mis-specified.
 4. A regime transition has been ignored.
-5. The extrapolation is crossing into a domain governed by different invariances.
+5. The extrapolation crosses into a domain governed by different invariances.
+6. Conceptual lumping has merged distinct processes into one unified dynamic.

-The heuristic does not demand invention of invisible forces.
-It demands investigation of observable invariants.
+The heuristic does not demand invention of hidden forces.

+It demands investigation of invariant structure and scale limits.

+---

 ## 4.4 The Diagnostic Cascade

-To prevent metaphysical speculation, the investigation of unbounded behavior must follow a rigorous order of operations.
 When infinity appears in a bounded system, evaluate in order:

-1. **Computational instability:** Is the math broken?
+1. **Computational instability** – Is the math unstable?
-2. **Parameter mis-specification:** Are the inputs wrong?
+2. **Parameter mis-specification** – Are the inputs wrong?
-3. **Algebraic or logical error:** Is the derivation wrong?
+3. **Algebraic or logical error** – Is the derivation flawed?
-4. **Category mistake:** Are we measuring the wrong thing?
+4. **Category mistake** – Are we measuring the wrong kind of thing?
-5. **Proxy literalization:** Are we treating a map as the territory?
+5. **Proxy literalization** – Is a model artifact being treated as physical?
-6. **Partition error:** Have we sliced the system incorrectly?
+6. **Partition error** – Has the system been sliced incorrectly?
+7. **Conceptual lumping** – Have distinct dynamics been conflated?
-7. **Extrapolation beyond empirical range:** Are we too far out?
+8. **Extrapolation beyond empirical range** – Are we outside validated scale?
-8. **Regime transition omission:** Did the rules change (phase shift)?
+9. **Regime transition omission** – Did the governing rules change?
-9. **Omitted real-world constraint:** Is there a "Clamp"?
+10. **Omitted real-world constraint** – Is there an unmodeled clamp?

-Only after the earlier branches are reasonably excluded does inference to a missing constraint ("The Clamp") gain strength.
-Unbounded output is a boundary-detection event, not a metaphysical revelation.
+Only after earlier branches are reasonably excluded does inference to missing constraint gain strength.

+Infinity is a boundary stress test.

+---

 ## 4.5 Empirical Anchor Requirement

-A proposed "Clamp" must satisfy at least one of the following:
+A proposed clamp must satisfy at least one:

-- Be observable directly.
+- Direct observability
-- Be inferable from measurable invariants.
+- Inference from measurable invariants
-- Be consistent with established rate or energy limits.
+- Consistency with established rate or energy limits
-- Be falsifiable by conceivable observation.
-- Be experientially correlatable in human-scale systems.

-A clamp that cannot, even in principle, connect to observation, measurement, or structured experience is not a scientific constraint.
-It is a speculative placeholder.

-## 4.6 Cross-Domain Illustration

-Physical:
-- Infinite energy density → gravitational collapse or regime transition.

-Biological:
-- Infinite metabolic demand → tissue failure.

-Psychological:
-- Infinite rumination → cognitive fatigue, stress response, or breakdown.

-Institutional:
-- Infinite growth → resource depletion or systemic instability.

-In each case, constraint enforcement is empirically observable.
-The clamp is not metaphysical; it is structural.

-## 4.7 Clamp as Permeability Detector

-Interactional Permeability states:
-> Models must remain open to unscoped interaction.

-The Infinity and Constraint Heuristic identifies where such interaction is missing.
-Unbounded extrapolation without boundary specification is a hallmark of dogmatic closure.
-Permeable models do not assume infinity.
-They actively search for boundary conditions.
+- Falsifiability
+- Experiential correlatability at human scale

+If it cannot connect to observation in principle, it is speculative placeholder—not explanatory closure.

+---

-## 4.8 Mathematical vs. Empirical Infinity
+## 4.6 Mathematical vs Empirical Infinity

 Mathematical infinities are legitimate within formal systems.

 Empirical infinities require:
 - Explicit asymptotic interpretation, or
-- A declared idealization, or
+- Declared idealization, or
-- A known breakdown scale.
+- Known breakdown scale.

-Failure to distinguish formal infinity from physically instantiated infinity produces category error.
-Interactional Epistemics regulates this distinction.
+Failure to distinguish formal infinity from physical instantiation is category error.

+---

+## 4.7 Clamp as Permeability Detector

+Interactional Permeability requires openness beyond scope.

+Unbounded extrapolation without declared boundary is a hallmark of dogmatic closure.

+Permeable models actively search for scale limits and regime shifts.

+---

-## 4.9 The Proper Form of the Heuristic
+## 4.8 Proper Form of the Heuristic

 The heuristic does not state:

-> "There must always be something hidden."
+> There must always be something hidden.

 It states:

-> When persistent bounded systems generate unbounded model outputs without specified boundary mechanisms, investigate for unmodeled constraints consistent with observable invariants.
+> When persistent bounded systems generate unbounded outputs without specified boundary mechanisms, investigate for boundary mismatch consistent with observable invariants.

-This preserves rigor.
-It prevents mysticism.
-It maintains permeability without overreach.

 ---